Comet tail: Tail loss

 If the ion tail loading is sufficient, then the magnetic field lines are squeezed together to the point where, at some distance along the ion tail, magnetic reconnection occurs.
 This leads to a "tail disconnection event".
-This has been observed on a number of occasions, notable among which was on the 20th of April 2007 when the ion tail of comet Encke was completely severed as the comet passed through a coronal mass ejection.
+This has been observed on a number of occasions, notable among which was on April 20, 2007, when the ion tail of comet Encke was completely severed as the comet passed through a coronal mass ejection.
 This event was observed by the STEREO spacecraft.
 A disconnection event was also seen with C/2009 R1 (McNaught) on May 26, 2010.

 Analogues

-Mercury and Venus possess similar tails caused by interaction of the solar wind with their atmospheres.
+Venus possesses a similar tail due to the induced magnetosphere formed by interaction of the solar wind with the venusian atmosphere.
 On January 29, 2013, ESA scientists reported that the ionosphere of the planet Venus streams outwards in a manner similar to "the ion tail seen streaming from a comet under similar conditions."
-The MESSENGER mission observed magnesium and sodium being primary components of the Mercury tail.
+While Mercury lacks an atmosphere, the MESSENGER mission observed magnesium and sodium flowing off the planet, along the magnetic field lines trailing behind the planet, making them the primary components of Mercury's magnetotail.